OCGOES/XPRECIP/README.md

 ---

 ## 9. Requirements
-Items marked in green have been completed, items marked in yellow are in progress, items in gray are to be completed, and items marked in red have been removed/revised.

 | Requirement | Priority | Sprint | Assigned To | Description | Acceptance Criteria | Automatic Test | Status |
 |---|---|---|---|---|---|---|---|